-The article below makes a strong argument for ditching 3rd party anti-virus software, although in many cases I believe the extra security from a good AV product is worth the extra maintenance associated with it.
+The article below makes a strong argument for ditching 3rd party anti-virus software, although in some cases I believe the extra security from a good AV product is worth the extra maintenance associated with it.

 There is a currently a particularly nasty form of malware circulating the internet dubbed “ransomware”.